anur0n/academic-personal-webpage-kickstart/content/authors/admin/_index.md

 education:
   courses:
-  - course: PhD in Computer Scienve
+  - course: PhD in Computer Science
     institution: University of Texas at Arlington
     year: 2019-Present
   - course: BSc in Electronis and Telecommunication Engineering